 Mr. Robert Andrew Elam, 80, of Mount Holly Virginia, passed away Saturday December 7, 2019 at his home.
 He was the son of the late Robert Reid Elam and Mary Eugenia (Gene) Decker born on January 21, 1939 in Barbourville Ky.

-To send flowers in memory of Robert Andrew Elam, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Robert Andrew Elam, please visit our Heartfelt Sympathies Store.

 Bob graduated from the University of Kentucky with a degree in mining engineering.
 He dedicated over 30 years to ensuring mining safety and served as Deputy Assistant Secretary of Mining Safety and Health Administration for the U. S. Department of Labor.